 - A braille script is made with raised dots, and the dots are arranged in two columns and three rows.

 - Children can read braille scripts through touch sensation.

-- A white stick, also known as a mobility cane, is used for smooth mobility.
+- A white cane or stick, also known as a mobility cane, is used for smooth mobility.

 - These sticks are white so that the blind person using them can be easily identified.

 - These are foldable sticks and easy to carry.

 - The primary function of these sticks is to scan obstacles on the road.

 - These are specially made sunglasses for the blind.